Navajo vs Santali

 Navajo vs Santali Difficulty

 The Navajo vs Santali difficulty level basically depends on the number of Navajo Alphabets and Santali Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Navajo and Santali are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Navajo and Santali, which language is harder to learn?
-Time required to learn Navajo is 88 weeks while to learn Santali time required is Not Available.
+Time required to learn Navajo is 88 weeks while to learn Santali time required is 44 weeks.